9 Most Common Causes of Car Accidents

 What if the other driver was speeding or ran a red light?

 Their violation helps prove fault.
-Speeding and red light running cause many severe crashes.
-Gather photos, video, and witness notes.
+Speeding and red light running are among the leading causes of car accidents and severe intersection collisions.
+Evidence showing a traffic violation can help establish liability after a crash.
+Gather photos, videos, and witness notes.
 A lawyer can request camera footage and traffic data to back your case.

 How does Utah handle drunk driving in crash cases?